Lick Creek, Indiana: Roberts & Thomas Family Cemetery

-The Roberts & Thomas Family Cemetery, also known as the Little Africa Cemetery, is a cemetery located on the former settlement that was in use between 1856 and 1891.
+The Roberts & Thomas Family Cemetery, also known as the Little Africa Cemetery, is a cemetery located on the former settlement used between 1856 and 1891.
 It is in South East Township 1.5 mi miles south of Chambersburg.
 Burials within were limited to members members of the Roberts and Thomas families, suggesting it was a private cemetery.
 The cemetery is the only standing remnants of the settlement today.
 In 1970, scoutmaster Harold Smith led Boy Scout Troop 85 in a restoration effort of the grounds.
 The project entailed clearing of overgrowth and the copying of gravestone inscriptions.
 Wooden crosses on previously unmarked graves, a fence, and a monument to two veterans, Ishmael Roberts Sr. and Simon Locust, thought to be buried in the cemetery were also erected.
 The veteran's memorial was removed following revelations that Revolutionary War veteran Ishmael Roberts Sr. never came to Indiana and that Simon Locust was incorrectly identified as being a part of the Confederate States Army.
-The wooden crosses have also been removed.
+The wooden crosses were also removed.
+Simon Locust, the last person to be buried in the cemetery, was later verified as a serviceman in Company E of the 13th Infantry Regiment of the U.S. Colored Troops.
 The next major restoration would not occur until December 2024, led by Lick Creek settler descendants.
 A team of settler descendants and volunteers worked together to restore graves in the cemetery by spraying a biocide to kill off overgrowth.